4. os module

 The second split is at the spaces with index 0 being chosen.

-THe third split is only needed if there is a long version with a “-” in it.
+The third split is only needed if there is a long version with a “-” in it.

 from microbit import *